HFAnalyticsLab/COVID19_care_homes/README.md

 ## Project Description

-This analysis describes the care home landscape in England and the healthcare needs and vulnerability to COVID-19 of people permanently living in care homes.
-Relative to the start of the COVID-19 outbreak in England and Wales, [care homes have seen the biggest increase in deaths over time compared to deaths that have occurred in other settings](https://www.health.org.uk/news-and-comment/charts-and-infographics/deaths-from-any-cause-in-care-homes-have-increased-by-99-per-cent).
+This project started in May 2020 and originally focused on describing the care home landscape in England and the healthcare needs and vulnerability to COVID-19 of people permanently living in care homes.

+Relative to the start of the COVID-19 outbreak in England and Wales, [care homes saw the biggest increase in deaths over time compared to deaths that have occurred in other settings during the](https://www.health.org.uk/news-and-comment/charts-and-infographics/deaths-from-any-cause-in-care-homes-have-increased-by-99-per-cent).
 Deaths in care homes from all causes have increased by 99% since the start of the outbreak.

-The aim of this project is to inform medium-term decision making during the COVID-19 pandemic.
+The aim of this project is to produce analysis to inform medium-term decision making during the COVID-19 pandemic.

-This analysis will address:
-* What is the overall risk of the care home population to COVID-19?
-* In which areas are homes at particularly high risk?
-* What are the potential transmission routes for COVID-19, based on how frequently residents attend hospital?
-* WHat is the impact of COVID-19 on secondary care utilisation of care home residents?
-Are there early signs that care may be deteriorating?

-## Outputs
+## Project phases and outputs

+1. Sprint 1 included feasibility studies and initial exploration of CQC data on care homes (care home registrations) and SUS data on care home residents from October 2017.

-The code from [Sprint 2](src/sprint_2) was used to generate the analysis described in the Health Foundation chart series [Do all care home residents face an equal risk of dying from COVID-19?](https://www.health.org.uk/news-and-comment/charts-and-infographics/do-all-care-home-residents-face-an-equal-risk-covid-19).
+2. Analysis of COVID deaths in care homes in relation to the regional distribution of care home beds in England (May 2020).
+The code from [Sprint 2](src/sprint_2) was used to generate the analysis described in the Health Foundation chart series "[Do all care home residents face an equal risk of dying from COVID-19?](https://www.health.org.uk/news-and-comment/charts-and-infographics/do-all-care-home-residents-face-an-equal-risk-covid-19)" (published 22 May 2020).

+3. Analysis of hospital admissions from care homes and hopsital discharges to care homes before and during the COVID outbreak in March and April 2020.
-The analysis from sprint 3 is shown in the Health Foundation briefing [Adult social care and COVID-19: Assessing the impact on social care users and staff in England so far](https://www.health.org.uk/publications/report/adult-social-care-and-covid-19-assessing-the-impact-on-social-care-users-and-staff-in-england-so-far).
+The analysis from sprint 3 featured in the Health Foundation briefing [Adult social care and COVID-19: Assessing the impact on social care users and staff in England so far](https://www.health.org.uk/publications/report/adult-social-care-and-covid-19-assessing-the-impact-on-social-care-users-and-staff-in-england-so-far) (published July 2020).
 Sensitivity analyses can be found on [this site](https://hfanalyticslab.github.io/COVID19_care_homes/Sensitivity_analyses.html).

+4. Comprehensive analysis of elective and emergency admissions from residential and nursing homes between January and June 2020.
+The findings from sprint 4 will be published in an upcoming pre-print.

 ## Data sources